 - F. Counties shall provide information to Old Age Pension Health Care Program clients regarding the disposal of excess resources in order to qualify for the Medicaid program.
-Such information shall include advisements concerning the prohibition of transfer of assets without fair consideration. - G. If Medicare pays for a medical service that is a non-benefit for this group, the co-insurance and deductible will not be paid by the Old Age Pension Health Care Program.
+Such information shall include advisements concerning the prohibition of transfer of assets without fair consideration. - G. If Medicare pays for a medical service that is a non-benefit for this group, the co-insurance and deductible will not be paid by the Old Age Pension Health Care Program or the Old Age Pension Health Care Supplemental Program.